Polynomial Lawvere Logic: Appendix

-\begin{proposition} The moves of the reduction are reliable and nice. \end{proposition} \begin{proof} Reliability is easy to check in each case of the reduction, as the moves where designed exactly to preserve this invariant.
+\begin{proof}[of Proposition~\ref{pro:soundnessMoves}] Reliability is easy to check in each case of the reduction, as the moves were designed exactly to preserve this invariant.
 As for niceness, we consider each step separately.
-Step 1 follows by substitution, as if we assume that the following is provable so is any substitution instance of it.
+Step 1 follows by substitution as if we assume that the following is provable so is any substitution instance of it.
 Indeed, $\dfrac{S}{\phi \vdash \psi}$ is obtainded by substituting $\phi$ for $p$ and $\psi$ for $q$.
 Step 2 follows by Lemma~\ref{totality}.
-Step 3 follows by the fact that after Step~2, $S$ contains judgements of the form $q_i^2p_i \vdash \un$ for each propositional letters $p_i$ in $S$.
-Then, by ($P_8$) is not difficult to infer $\bot p_i \vdash \bot$ from $q_i^2p_i \vdash \un$.
-Since $\bot p_i \vdash \bot$ is provably equivalent to $\vdash \lnot(p\bot)$, the result follows by Proposition~\ref{prop:fpProvabilityCF}.
+Step 3 follows by the fact that after Step~2, $S$ contains judgements of the form $q_i^2p_i \vdash 1$ for each propositional variable $p_i$ in $S$.
+Since it is possible to deduce $\vdash p_i > 0$ from $q_i^2p_i \vdash 1$ the result follows by Proposition~\ref{prop:fpProvabilityCF}.
 Step~4 is clear.
-Step 5 follows by (\textsc{tot}) and Lemma~\ref{totality}. \end{proof}
+Step 5 follows by the rule ($\ot_2$), ($\lol_1$), ($\ot_1$) and from Lemma~\ref{totality} by exploiting the dichotomies (\textsc{wem}) and (\textsc{tot}). \end{proof}